zedgu/koa-kit/README.md

   xframe: 'SAMEORIGIN', // <- by default, false for not setting
   hsts: false, // <- by default, true for set('Strict-Transport-Security', 'max-age=7776000; includeSubDomains').
 But setting this in nginx is better.
   context: true, // <- by default, false for not using
+  session: ['kk-key'], // <- by default, session secret keys, false for not using
   etag: true, // <- by default, false for not using
   logger: true, // <- by default, false for not using, only for 'development' env
   debug: 'koa:kit', // <- by default, name for debug (https://www.npmjs.com/package/debug)